-Summer is most kids’ favorite season—who doesn’t love a month-long vacation!
+Summer is most kids’ favourite season—who doesn’t love a month-long vacation?
 But for babies and toddlers, summer can be a bit too harsh if a good skincare routine is not followed.
-Babies’ and toddlers’ skin is much different than adults'.
+Babies’ and toddlers’ skin is much different than adults.
 It is still developing many of its functions, which is why it is more prone to infections, allergies, and irritation.
 Their bodies are still learning to regulate temperature, meaning they have a hard time adjusting to the heat.
 Due to all these reasons, you need to pay extra attention to your little one’s skin during summer.
 We have compiled the best summer skincare tips for babies and toddlers in this article so that you can be worry-free and breeze through summer!

 Should I bathe my baby or toddler every day in the summer?

 As long as you keep the face, nappy area, and skin creases of your baby or toddler clean by wiping as and when needed, they need to be bathed only once or twice a week.
 Their mobility is limited, so they do not accumulate much dirt.
 Bathing them more than necessary can make their skin excessively dry, and can worsen skin conditions like eczema.
 In summer though, your baby may sweat more than usual, and you might feel that he/she needs a bath every day to keep cool and comfortable.
 If that is the case, remember to use lukewarm water instead of hot or cold water for your little one’s bathtime, and keep the duration short.